amartyasanyal12/Portfolio/README.md

 * Standardisation of data, data imputation, scaling data, splitting data into test-train datasets, predicting the house prices
 * Linear regression was done but the scores weren't good enough to achieve maximum efficiency, so other techniques were implemented as well: Logistic regression, XGBoost
 * 𝑅^2 ,Adjusted 𝑅^2,MAE(Mean of the absolute value of the errors),MSE(Mean square errors),RMSE(Root mean square error) observed and comparison drawn b/w different models.

+### OTHER PROJECTS:
+These are basic projects done on python, to get in-depth knowledge of the language.
+These are basic starters projects for a beginner to understand code better.
+1. **Library management system**: Basic Library system where user gets to know if a book can be borrowed/ lent or not.
+2. **Tic Tac Toe Game**: This was made by using pygame module and has a GUI board where one can play.
+3. **ATM management system**: A program to check one's ATM balance, withdraw or deposit in the bank